cesar-douady/open-lmake/doc/src/meta_data.md

 # Meta data

-The `LMAKE` directory at the root of the repo contains numerous information that may be handy for the user.
+The `LMAKE` dir at the root of the repo contains numerous information that may be handy for the user.

-It also contains a `lmake` directory containing private data for open-lmake's own usage.
+It also contains a `lmake` dir containing private data for open-lmake's own usage.

 ### `LMAKE/config_deps`, `LMAKE/rules_deps` and `LMAKE/sources_deps`